MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 ## Creating Export Add workflow

-To create a user in SAP ECC you can call BAPI_USER_CREATE1 program and provide all the parameters including, an account name, and an initial password.
+To create a user in SAP ECC you can call BAPI_USER_CREATE1 program and provide all the parameters including an account name and an initial password.
 If you need an account name to be generated on the SAP side, consult with your SAP administrator and use a custom BAPI function that returns a userName property of a newly created user account.

 This guide doesn't demonstrate assignment of licenses, local or global activity groups, systems or profiles.
 Consult with your SAP administrator and modify this workflow accordingly.